What We Do

 In addition to guild meetings and workshops, Bayberry offers many outreach programs to share our love of quilting.
 These include:

 - Quilt-in sessions allow experienced members to share skills and all members to enjoy sewing and socializing.

 - Retreats are planned for members to spend time relaxing and working on projects.

-- A trip is planned each year to visit places of interest to members, including quilt and fabric shops and museum exhibits.
+- Trips may be planned to visit places of interest to members, including quilt and fabric shops and museum exhibits.